Is It Good to Foam Roll Your Lower Back? | 321 STRONG Answers

 - &#10003;A medium-density textured roller for large muscles plus a massage ball for trigger points covers the full approach

-No, foam rolling directly on your lower back isn't a great idea.
-The lumbar spine lacks the bony protection of the upper back (where your shoulder blades and ribcage act as a shield), so pressing a roller into it can cause your back muscles to spasm defensively, making things worse, not better.
+No, foam rolling directly on your lower back is not a great idea.
+I get this question regularly from people dealing with chronic lower back tightness.
+The lumbar spine (the lower portion of your spine, from your pelvis to your mid-back) lacks the bony protection of the upper back (where your shoulder blades and ribcage act as a shield), so pressing a roller into it can cause your back muscles to spasm defensively, making things worse, not better.
 Instead, target the muscles *around* the lower back, glutes, hip flexors, and thoracic spine, which are usually the real culprits behind lower back tightness.
+Starting with those surrounding muscles, rather than the lumbar spine itself, is the smarter and safer approach for lasting relief.
+This holds whether you are dealing with acute stiffness after a workout or the kind of chronic tightness that builds up from sitting at a desk for long stretches.

 ## Why Direct Lower Back Rolling Backfires

 Your lower back is mostly unsupported soft tissue.
-When you place a foam roller under your lumbar spine and apply body weight, the paraspinal muscles tense up to protect the vertebrae.
+When you place a foam roller under your lumbar spine and apply body weight, the paraspinal muscles (the muscles that run along either side of your spine) tense up to protect the vertebrae.
 This protective guarding is the opposite of what you want.
 Research shows foam rolling works best on large muscle groups with adequate soft tissue padding ([Pearcey GE, *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413)).
-The lower back simply doesn't qualify.
+The lower back simply does not qualify.

 ## What to Foam Roll Instead